Skip to main content

 Invite students to reflect on discussions.

 Students can be encouraged to reflect on the processes and outcomes of discussions as part of their assessment.
-You can incorporate self and peer assessment into the grade.
+You can incorporate self and peer assessment into the mark.

 Prescribe a lifespan for discussion topics.